rsyslog/rsyslog/source/v4compatibility.rst

 Rsyslog will follow this paradigm in the next versions, resulting in many benefits.
 In v4, we provide some support for the old-style semantics.
-We introduced a setting $HUPisRestart which may be set to "on" (tradional, heavy operation) or "off" (new, lightweight "file close only" operation).
+We introduced a setting $HUPisRestart which may be set to "on" (tradional, heavy operationg) or "off" (new, lightweight "file close only" operation).
 The initial versions had the default set to traditional behavior, but starting with 4.5.1 we are now using the new behavior as the default.